Tiptoes has a Facebook Fan page . This is where comments, discussions and sharing happens - please visit!

 - April 24: A tale not for children.
 Ish the Fish swims the Drag 1 page.

-- April 19: Pinrut the Turnip Boy A humorous tale for grade three to grade five, thereabouts.
+- April 19: Pinrut the Turnip Boy: first life A humorous tale for grade two or three to grade five, thereabouts.
 It's hard to classify.
 Enjoy.
 5 pages.
+(I met a kid up in Auburn and he loved this story, and another parent said that their child liked it too - good to hear!
+Thanks, guys.)

 - April 8: From A Tangle of Tales: The Bull, the Lion, the Eagle, and the Man with Wings A very short riddle tale.
 Suitable for all ages, including adults, but especially grades 2 and 4.
 1 page.